pankaj-k/basic_vpc_subnet_ec2_loadbalancer/01_basic_infra/README.md

 8. Using AWS EC2 Terraform module to enable session manager based access to EC2 instance via AWS Console UI.
 9. Autoscaling module used to keep a min number of EC2 instances running.
 10. CPU based scaling is enabled.
 But not tested.
 You can manually install a load generator on the EC2 instance to check.
+    - stress-ng is a good choice to push CPU usage.
+Install it on Linux EC2 instances.
+    - To run stress-ng : stress-ng --cpu 2 --timeout 300s --metrics-brief
 11. Notification configured when the Autoscaling scales up/down via email.
 Make sure to change the email address.
 ######################################################################################################################
 Github actions has been configured to run it when you check in the code on main.